 Practice Book for CAT and Other MBA Entrance Examinations by Nishit Sinha: This book provides adequate practice and to sharpen the skills for Data Interpretation.
 It is also quite useful for other competitive exams like NMAT, GMAT, SNAP, XAT, CMAT, etc.

-Another CAT Preparation material or book to be considered is Previous Years’ Solved CAT Paper: This ensures that you are familiar with the kind of questions that are asked in CAT providing you an edge.
+Another CAT Preparation material or book to be considered is Previous Years’ CAT Paper: This ensures that you are familiar with the kind of questions that are asked in CAT providing you an edge.
 They can be taken as mocks and the analysis of the same can provide you with great insights for your preparation.

 General Knowledge Books For XAT - SNAP & Other Exams